TingPing/tingping.github.io/_posts/2019-09-07-how-to-design-a-modern-status-icon.md

   This announcement is clearly why I am writing this as I hope they will consider some of the sandboxing cases and better expose if a tray is working in the future.
 I just do not want to see past mistakes repeated and for adoption to happen before they are solved.

   P.S.
-Don't use the `org.x` namespace.
+Don't use the `org.x` namespace and don't do blocking IO.

 ### - What I want to see (or maybe create)